Skip to main content

 It’s also important for people to know that having a substance use disorder related to a single substance may also make you more vulnerable to developing additional substance use disorders, possibly because the perceived risk of substance use decreases after you’ve already engaged in one kind of substance use.

-Dangers Of Polysubstance Abuse & Leaving It Untreated
+Dangers Of polysubstance Abuse & Leaving It Untreated

 There are a lot of dangers associated with polysubstance abuse.